rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA04 - AUD/The Accounting Profession.md

 	1. An oath taken before a member of the Board, or of any government official, authorized by the Commission, or any person authorized by law to administer oaths.
 	2. A Certificate of Registration as a Certified Public Accountant.
 It shall bear the signature of the Chairperson of the Commission and the Chairperson and Members of the Board, stamped with the official seal of the Commission and the Board.
 This Certificate shall be valid until withdrawn, suspended, or revoked by law.
 2. Continuing requirements:
 	1. A Professional Identification Card signed by the Chairperson of the Commission, bearing the registration number, date of issuance, and expiration date, renewable every 3 years from date of birth, but on or before September 30 of the third year from date of issuance.
-Also see: [[#CPD| > CPD]]
+Also see: [[The Accounting Profession#CPD|CPD]]
 	2. Shall not be convicted by a court of competent jurisdiction of a criminal offense involving moral turpitude or guilty of immoral and dishonourable conduct.
 	3. Sound mind.